-While hibiscus flowers oftentimes grace us with beautiful blooms, these highly sensitive and temperamental plants sometimes fail to flourish.
-Either there are hibiscus blossoms falling off plant or the hibiscus buds won’t bloom.
+While hibiscus flowers often grace us with beautiful blooms, these highly sensitive and temperamental plants sometimes fail to flourish.
+Either there are hibiscus blossoms falling off the plant or the hibiscus buds won’t bloom.
 However, becoming familiar with the most common causes of hibiscus flower problems can make it easier to correct the issue.

 Dropping of Blooms on Hibiscus Tree

 One of the most common causes of hibiscus blossoms falling off plants is insect pests, particularly thrips.
-Theses tiny insects feed on hibiscus flower buds, causing them to fall off prior to blooming.
+These tiny insects feed on hibiscus flower buds, causing them to fall off prior to blooming.
 Using an organic insecticide once a week as directed should help take care of the problem.

 Gall midge is another common pest affecting hibiscus flowers.
 This insect lays its eggs inside the buds, turning them yellow and eventually causing them to drop.
 These, too, must be controlled with an appropriate insecticide targeted at these pests.
 To find out if gall midge is to blame when hibiscus buds won’t bloom, examine the fallen buds for signs of midge larvae by cutting or pulling them apart.
 It will also help to pick off any yellow buds and dispose of them promptly.

 Other insect pests that may cause the dropping of blooms on hibiscus trees include:

 - spider mites

 In addition to insecticidal sprays, placing yellow sticky traps, which they find attractive, near the plant may help catch and eliminate them.